DIPlib/diplib/src/documentation/workplan.md

 -   Measurement I/O. Write as CSV is the most important feature here.

--   Parallelization of frameworks.
-Using *OpenMP*, `dip::Framework::Full` is parallelized.
-    The other two frameworks, the projection function, and `dip::SelectionFilter` still to do.
+-   Parallelization of some non-framework functions using *OpenMP*.
+For example, the core of the projection functions, and `dip::SelectionFilter` can be easily parallelized.

 -   Porting filters, analysis routines, etc. See the list at the bottom of this page.